nikshepmp/ConstructionERP/README.md

 # Anugraha Construction Enterprise Software.

-The Anugraha Construction is a Construction Company based at Puttur, Karnataka.
+The Anugraha Construction is a Construction Company based in Puttur, Karnataka.
 This Enterprise Application System is a Windows Forms-based software tailored for managing key aspects of construction projects.